 - For individuals: https://ico.org.uk/your-data-matters/

-- Requests for data removal have resulted in requests for more personal data to confirm identity.
+- Requests for data removal have resulted in a need to provide for more personal data to confirm my identity

-- Some email notifications indicated that removal of personal data required recipients to logon and change their data settings.
+- Some email notifications indicated that removal of personal data required recipients to login and change their data settings

 Observations suggest that:

-- The way in which some businesses have chosen to implement GDPR, people are forced to jump through hoops to have their data removed
+- How some businesses have chosen to implement GDPR forces people to jump through hoops to have their data removed

-- GDPR related emails can easily be used for phishing.
-With everyone expecting such emails in response to the introduction of GDPR, many requests for removal could already have resulted in more personal details than before being processed inappropriately
+- Hackers can easily use GDPR related emails for phishing.
+With everyone expecting such emails in response to the introduction of GDPR, many removal requests could already have resulted in more personal details than before being processed inappropriately.

 Date of Birth

 Use of Date of Birth as a security question has increased.
-I’ve said many times that immutable facts cannot be used for any meaningful security, but the important point here is that over the last 12 months companies have asked for my Date of Birth for security when in fact I would never have had a legitimate reason to give it to them in the first place.
+I’ve said many times that people should not use immutable facts for security.
+Still, the point here is that over the last 12 months companies have asked for my date of birth when in fact I would never have had a legitimate reason to give it to them in the first place.

-It became obvious that Dates of Birth were being requested for the purpose of populating a previously blank field in their database.
-This was put to the test in the following two ways:
+It became evident that companies are requesting Dates of Birth for security, but the real purpose is to populate a previously blank field in their database.
+I put this to the test in the following two ways:

-- I gave a bogus date of birth which was accepted as correct for security
+- I gave a bogus date of birth.
+The company accepted it as correct for security

 - I told them they would have nothing to compare it against because there was no legitimate need for them to know.
-This was followed by a pause while the operator checked with their manager, and then an alternative security question was asked
+Following a pause, the operator checked with their manager and asked an alternative security question.

-The legitimacy of these businesses is not being considered as we are not talking about potentially fraudulent businesses that nobody has ever heard of, we are talking about national brands.
-Unless people are mindful of whom they gave their date of birth to, it is reasonable to assume that when asked for confirmation, they would be willing to give it.
+The legitimacy of these businesses is not in question, as we are not talking about potentially fraudulent companies that nobody has ever heard of; we are talking about national brands.
+Unless people are mindful of to whom they gave their date of birth to, it is reasonable to assume that when asked for confirmation, they would be willing to give it.

 Personalised Junk Mail

-The quantity of personalised mail has reduced quite significantly, but the quantity of non-personal mail has increased significantly during the same period.
-The increase is split between:
+The quantity of personalised mail has reduced quite significantly, but the amount of non-personal mail has increased substantially during the same period.
+The increase is roughly 50/50 between:

-- Letters addressed to ‘owner/occupier’ without any named individual – suggests that where businesses have a refined customer list but no consent to hold personal data, that only the names have been removed so that physical addresses can still be targeted
+- Letters addressed to ‘owner/occupier’ without any named individual – suggests that where businesses have a refined customer list but no consent to hold personal data, they remove the names and keep targeting the addresses.

-More information on how to stop receiving junk mail in the UK can be found here: https://www.citizensadvice.org.uk/consumer/post/stop-getting-junk-mail/
+More information is available here to learn how to stop receiving junk mail: https://www.citizensadvice.org.uk/consumer/post/stop-getting-junk-mail/

 Public Data Feeds

-Requests to remove this data are still met with resistance, and requests for significantly more personal information before action will be taken.
+Requests to remove data still result in resistance and a need to jump through hoops, including significantly more personal information before taking action.
 The removal is only effective until a replacement data feed to processed.
-No evidence is available to indicate that a separate block list has been implemented to ensure that removal requests are permanently applied.
+No evidence is available to indicate that a separate list is available to ensure that removal requests are permanently applied.

-This information is more than sufficient for fraud to take place, yet to my knowledge nobody has ever consented to this information being made available publicly by authorities or given consent to 3rd party organisations to process this data and sell it online.
-This is simply not covered by ‘Consent’ but is covered under ‘Legitimate Interest’ in GDPR.
+This information is more than sufficient for fraud to take place.
+Yet, to my knowledge, nobody has ever consented to this information being made available publicly by authorities or given consent to 3rd party organisations to process this data and sell it online.
+Such businesses can, however, claim a ‘Legitimate Interest’ under GDPR.

-A data broker is considered to have a legitimate interest in this data because their source of income is from the sale of your data.
+A data broker can claim to have a legitimate interest because their source of income is from the sale of your data.
 Although data privacy advocates would like nothing more than to see some of these businesses cease to exist, and this has come up in conversation many times over the last 12 months, this is unlikely to happen any time soon because the businesses are highly profitable.
-Put simply, their business purpose is to profit from your data, so they have a ‘Legitimate Interest’ in processing it.
-This is potentially a court case waiting to happen in the future to define the boundary with case law.
+Their business purpose is to profit from your data, so they have a ‘Legitimate Interest’ in processing it; potentially a court case waiting to happen in the future to define the boundary with case law.

 Increased User Accounts

 More and more websites insist that online accounts are required to make purchases.
-There are many business reasons for choosing to make user accounts mandatory, and an increase over the previous 12 months could be a coincidence.
-However, a user account does address the issue of maintaining data accuracy as a user account will essentially transfer responsibility for data accuracy to the user, who can logon and edit their own personal data.
-Also, over the last 12 months, I have observed a number of accounts being created without my consent, along with emails inviting me to verify details.
+There are many business reasons for mandatory user accounts, and an increase over the previous 12 months could be a coincidence.
+However, a user account does address the issue of maintaining data accuracy as a user account will essentially transfer responsibility for data accuracy to the user, who can log in and edit their data.
+Also, over the last 12 months, I have observed several accounts created without my consent, along with emails inviting me to verify details.

-There are long term security implications which need to be considered:
+There are long term security implications to consider:

-- People can easily lose track of user accounts over time, especially if at the time of placing an order they were required to create an account despite knowing it would likely be a one-time purchase.
-Equally an issue is if security questions are used based on historical facts.
+- People can quickly lose track of user accounts over time, if at the time of placing an order, creating an account was mandatory despite knowing it would likely be a one-time purchase.
+Equally, an issue is if security questions are used based on historical facts.

-- Many websites still send passwords by email in plain text when forgotten password options are used.
-However, sites are increasing switching to a more secure password reset process.
+- Many websites still send passwords by email in plain text in response to forgotten password options.
+However, sites are increasingly switching to a more secure reset process.

-- Credit Card details could be stored and available in the accounts to which people no longer have access
+- Sites could store credit card details in the accounts to which people no longer have access

 - Re-use of logon credentials and security questions between sites increases the risk of more important sites begin compromised

-Not everyone maintains an inventory of user accounts, in fact it is more likely that very few people do.
-More user accounts mean more opportunities for user accounts to be hacked.
-Many sites have chosen to add the option to authenticate with Facebook or Google accounts, however if either of those are compromised, all connected accounts will also be compromised.
+Not everyone maintains an inventory of user accounts; in fact, it is more likely that very few people do.
+More user accounts mean more opportunities for hacking user accounts.
+Many sites authenticate with Facebook or Google; however, if either these are compromised, all connected accounts are also compromised.